mitre/sample-rhel8-overlay/README.md

 This is licensed under the [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0) license.

 ### NOTICE
-DISA STIGs are published by DISA IASE, see: https://iase.disa.mil/Pages/privacy_policy.aspx
+DISA STIGs are published at: https://public.cyber.mil/stigs/